-IAMF Title IAMF Text Phase Implementation Action Reporting Schedule Implementation Party Reporting Party Implementation Text Implementation Mechanism Transportation . - TR-IAMF#1 Protection of Public Roadways during Construction Prior to construction, the contractor will provide a photographic survey documenting the condition of the public roadways along truck routes providing access to the proposed project site.
+IAMF Title IAMF Text Phase Implementation Action Reporting Schedule Implementation Party Reporting Party Implementation Text Implementation Mechanism Transportation TR-IAMF#1 Protection of Public Roadways during Construction Prior to construction, the contractor will provide a photographic survey documenting the condition of the public roadways along truck routes providing access to the proposed project site.
 The photographic survey will be submitted for approval to the agency responsible for road maintenance and the Authority.
 The contractor will be responsible for the repair of any structural damage to public roadways caused by HSR construction or construction access, returning any damaged sections to the equivalent of their original pre-HSR construction structural condition or better.
 The contractor will survey the condition of the public roadways along truck routes providing access to the proposed project site after construction is complete.
 The contractor will complete a before-and-after-survey report and submit it to the Authority for review, indicating the location and extent of any damage.
 Pre-construction/ Post-construction Survey/Reporting Immediately prior to and immediately following construction, and during construction as needed.
 Authority/ Contractor Contractor Provide a photographic survey Condition of construction contract TR-IAMF#2 Construction Transportation Plan The contractor will prepare a detailed CTP for the purpose of minimizing the impact of construction and construction traffic on adjoining and nearby roadways in close consultation with the local jurisdiction having authority over the site.
 The Authority must review and approve the CTP before the contractor commences any construction activities.
 This plan will address, in detail, the activities to be carried out in each construction phase, with the requirement that the requirement of maintaining traffic flow during peak travel periods.
 Such activities include, but are not limited to, the routing and scheduling of materials deliveries, materials staging and storage areas, construction employee arrival and departure schedules, employee parking locations, and temporary road closures, if any.
 The CTP will provide traffic controls pursuant to the California Manual on Uniform Traffic Control Devices sections on temporary traffic controls (Caltrans 2017c) and would include a traffic control plan that includes, at a minimum, the following elements: Temporary signage to alert drivers and pedestrians to the construction zone.
 Flag persons or other methods of traffic control.
 Traffic speed limitations in the construction zone.
+Temporary road closures and provisions for alternative access during the closure.
 Detour provisions for temporary road closures-alternating one-way traffic will be considered as an alternative to temporary closures where practicable and where it will result in better traffic flow than will a detour.
 Identified routes for construction traffic.
 Provisions for safe ADA-compliant pedestrian and bicycle passage or convenient nearby detour.
+Provisions to minimize access disruption to residents, businesses, customers, delivery vehicles, and buses to the extent practicable-where road closures are required during construction, limit to the hours that are least disruptive to access for the adjacent land uses.
 Provisions for farm equipment access.
-Provisions for farm equipment access.
-Where an existing bus stop is within the work zone, the design-builder will provide a temporary bus stop at a safe and convenient location away from where Design/ Construction Prepare plan/ Reporting Consult with local city, county, transit agencies, and any key stakeholders identified by the Authority on the draft CTP.
+Provisions for farm equipment access by emergency vehi Design/ Construction Prepare plan/ Reporting Consult with local city, county, transit agencies, and any key stakeholders identified by the Authority on the draft CTP.
 Such consultation shall be undertaken prior to seeking Authority review and approval of the CTP.
 Comments from consulted entities on the CTP will be included in any draft CTP submitted for Authority approval.
-At incorporation or completion of design/ implementation during construction Authority/ Contractor Contractor Prepare and implement CTP Condition of construction contract
+At incorporation or completion of design/implementation during construction Authority/ Contractor Contractor Prepare and implement CTP Condition of construction contract